Pica

 - Treat underlying deficiencies and monitor symptom response.

-- Use behavior-modification and redirection strategies with caregiver reinforcement.
+- Use behavior-modification and redirection strategies with caregiver reinforcement (including differential-reinforcement techniques for safer replacement behaviors).

 - Provide family education on prevention, supervision, and when to seek emergency care.